patseev/traced/README.md

     def sendWelcome(user: User): F[Unit] = Applicative[F].unit
   }

+  /** The sauce.
+Notice the type of the returned EmailService algebra */

   private object Traces {
     /** Creates the span then executes the method */